 - CLEANING ...

 After a day's shooting, it's important to clean the firearm as soon as possible because black powder is quite hygroscopic, attracts water, and promotes the rusting of steel and iron.
-Before packing up and leaving the range, run at least a few water or solvent wet patches down the barrel.
+Before packing up and leaving the range, run at least a few water or solvent wet patches down the barrel, then a few patches to dry, then a final patch that's sloppy wet with oil - leave the oily patch and ramrod down the barrel.
 At home, the barrel can be removed or remain on the stock.
+Run a few dry patches to remove any oil in the barrle.
 Plug the touch hole or nipple with a snug fitting round wooden toothpick.
 A small funnel comes in handy, or make one from paper, or don't use one at all, but stand the long gun on its butt stock and pour tepid tap water down the barrel and right up to the muzzle line.
 The water should NOT be hot.
 Allow that to sit there for 5 minutes.
 Lean the barrel or gun over so the touch hole or nipple faces the ground or a bucket and pull out the toothpick, allowing the water to drain out.

 If you are a pilgrim with regards to traditional muzzleloaders, yes, it can get more than a bit confusing, it can be frustrating with so many choices.
 Take heart, let's try to make it all a bit easier.
 The authors will offer some opinions and suggestions.